wso2/integration-demo-scripts/ballerina/ripplit-social-media/README.md

 ## Setup Environment

-1. Checkout the code base and move to the environment folder
+1. Checkout the code base and move to the environment folder.
-2. Execute `docker compose up`
+2. Execute `docker compose up`.

 Note that the environment includes a simple web application.
 Below is a sample image.